Brasil-Rental-Karts/health-checker/README.md

 ## Configuration

 - The default port is 3000.
 You can change it by setting the PORT environment variable
-- Health checks run every 5 minutes by default.
-You can modify this interval in the `src/healthChecker.ts` file
+- Health checks run at a fixed interval of 10 minutes

 ## Project Structure